Psalm 30

 Psalm 30 is a psalm of David, designated in its superscription as "a song for the dedication of the house" (Hebrew חֲנֻכַּת הַבַּיִת).
 The precise occasion is debated: it may refer to David's dedication of the threshing floor of Araunah as a site for the future temple (2 Samuel 24:18-25), or to the dedication of David's own palace (2 Samuel 5:11-12).
 In later Jewish tradition, this psalm became associated with the festival of Hanukkah, the rededication of the temple under the Maccabees in 164 BC, and it continues to be recited in synagogues during that festival.
 The superscription's use of בַּיִת ("house") rather than הֵיכָל ("temple") may point to an original domestic setting that was later reappropriated for communal worship.

 The psalm follows a classic thanksgiving pattern: it opens with praise and a call for the congregation to join in (vv.
-1-5), moves into a narrative recollection of the crisis that prompted the prayer -- a period of complacent prosperity shattered by God's withdrawal (vv.
-6-10) -- and concludes with a declaration of transformation, as God turns mourning into dancing (vv.
+1–5), moves into a narrative recollection of the crisis that prompted the prayer — a period of complacent prosperity shattered by God's withdrawal (vv.
+6–10) — and concludes with a declaration of transformation, as God turns mourning into dancing (vv.
 11-12).
-The movement from weeping to joy, from sackcloth to festive garments, makes this one of the most emotionally vivid psalms in the Psalter.
-Its most famous line -- "Weeping may stay the night, but joy comes in the morning" (v.
-5) -- has become a touchstone of Christian hope in the midst of suffering.
+The movement from weeping to joy, from sackcloth to festive garments, makes this an emotionally vivid psalm.
+Its best-known line — "Weeping may stay the night, but joy comes in the morning" (v.
+5) — has long served as an expression of Christian hope in the midst of suffering.

 Thanksgiving and Call to Praise (vv.
 1-5)